-Today Harlem is justly famous for its Baptist churches, home to countless famous sermons and soul-stirring gospel.
+Harlem today is justly famous for its Baptist churches, the source of countless inspirational sermons and soul-stirring gospel music.

 So where are they now?

 Most are hidden in plain sight.
 Harlem's synagogues quickly changed hands after the Jewish population moved out of the neighborhood in the 1920s, transforming into churches with predominantly Black congregations.

 In fact some of Harlem's most prominent houses of worship, including Mount Olivet Baptist Church on Lenox Avenue, are former synagogues.
 The grand neo-Roman building was once Temple Israel.

 Look carefully and small architectural details point to their past.

 Medallions with Stars of David decorate the tops of the columns of Mt.
 Olivet as well as the stained glass windows of the Bethel Way of the Cross Church of Christ, a Moorish Revival beauty on W 118th Street.